vipulnaik/diet-exercise-health/events/2025/2025-12-22-reduced-hearing-in-left-ear.md

 * Start the phone timer

-* Begin application of the Earwax MD from the tube, squeezing the entirety of the tube contents over a few minutes
+* Begin application of the Ear Wax MD from the tube, squeezing the entirety of the tube contents over a few minutes

 * Lay still for 20 to 30 minutes from the start of application,